NateEag/git-revue/readme.md

 associated with it, so that even if someone malicious obtains the key, they cannot forge approvals.

-Note the existence of git notes.
-They might be useful for recording review messages.

 Consider using custom git objects?
 With a custom protocol, pushing them around might be pretty simple, and we could perhaps avoid polluting the tag and branch lists.
 However, that leaves us at risk of breaking the rebase-following behavior.

+Git notes could be used as a mechanism for storing review comments.
+A major drawback to notes is that you can only have one per commit.

 Handling Rebases
 ----------------